shawnjburke/py_guide/README.rst

 What we have tried to think through
 ************************************

-Project Strucutre - as an old programmer having a standard way to do any coding language, is just something I find efficient.
-In addition to thinking like a developer I've worked in release management, IT, being the boss, and I tend to appraoch things in a wholistic fashion.
+Project Structure - as an old programmer having a standard way to do any coding language, is just something I find efficient.
+In addition to thinking like a developer I've worked in release management, IT, being the boss, and I tend to approach things in a wholistic fashion.
 It doesn't matter how cool your code is if you can't install and maintain it.

 Documentation is important - if I have a structure that is already setup for how to document, leveraging in line code